Eilowangfang/LPCE/LPCE_inPostgres/README.md

 ## Reference
-LPCE is referenced to [AQO](https://github.com/postgrespro/aqo) implementation as an extension tool for PostgreSQL.
+LPCE is referenced to [AQO](https://github.com/postgrespro/aqo) ([Adaptive Cardinality Estimation](https://arxiv.org/abs/1711.08330)) implementation as an extension tool for PostgreSQL.